 Hash has come a long way in recent decades, and dabbing continues to be at the forefront of cannabis concentrate, with new variations continuing to surprise consumers all the time.
 Key to enjoying the experience, however, is finding an optimal temperature to vaporize all of the delicious compounds without burning them to smithereens.

-With so many different types of dabbable concentrates, and such a wide variety of new devices for their consumption on the market, finding the right approach can be confusing.
-We'll try to sort through some of the chaos so you can get straight to finding the best concentrate for you, and the best way to consume it.
+With so many different types of dabbable concentrates, and such a wide variety of new smoking devices for their consumption on the market, finding the right approach can be confusing.
+Where did dabbing devices come from and how did they get to be as popular as they are?
+We’ll try to sort through some of the chaos with the highlights of dabbing’s fascinating history, plus a helpful guide to finding the best concentrates and the best ways to consume them.

 Dabs are basically the essential oil of the cannabis plant, give or take a few plant parts and possible residuals.
 Many dabbable concentrates are made by butane extraction, which results in a product with very little plant matter.
 However, even old-school bubble hash will be sold as dabs (with a much higher plant concentration, and correspondingly lower THC concentration).
 As a general rule of thumb the more plant matter in your dab, the higher the required temperature for full combustion.
 Here are a few of the most popular concentrate products, in order of decreasing plant matter: